TheJacksonLaboratory/marea/README.md

-latest version of python and other requirements listed in step 1. _xml2txt.sh_ extracts _.txt_ files from the _.xml_ (step 3). _filter.sh_ identifies relevant articles according to the specified MeSH descriptors (step 4). _pubtate.sh_ consumes the concept recognition information from Pubtator Central to replace words with concept identifiers in the titles and abstracts of PubMed articles (step 5). _post_process.sh_ selects the title and abstract after concept replacement for articles that were judged relevant in step 4.
+latest version of python and other requirements listed in step 1. _xml2txt.sh_ extracts _.txt_ files from the _.xml_ (step 3). _filter.sh_ identifies relevant articles according to the specified MeSH descriptors (step 4). _pubtate.sh_ consumes the concept recognition information from PubTator Central to replace words with concept identifiers in the titles and abstracts of PubMed articles (step 5). _post_process.sh_ selects the title and abstract after concept replacement for articles that were judged relevant in step 4.
 It applies the NLP manipulations described in step 6 to the selected text, and writes the final output files.